The Sorrow of Miles Franklin beneath Mount Kajmakčalan

 About the translator

-Paul Filev is a translator living in Melbourne, Australia.
+Paul Filev is a literary translator living in Melbourne, Australia.
 He is the recipient of a Dalkey Archive Press Fellowship.
 He translates from Macedonian and Spanish.
 His translations include Alma Mahler by Sasho Dimoski (Dalkey Archive Press, 2018), Blue Label by Eduardo Sánchez Rugeles (Turtle Point Press, 2018), the anthology Contemporary Macedonian Fiction (Dalkey Archive Press, 2019), and the short-story collection My Husband by Rumena Bužarovska (Dalkey Archive Press, 2019).